mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 > ](~/xamarin-forms/xaml/bindable-properties.md)

 > [!NOTE]
-> There are two types of custom bindable properties:
+> There are two types of custom bindable properties in custom controls:
 > 1. Bindable properties that are passed down to the built-in bindable properties of child elements, like `Text` bindable property of the `ToggleButton` custom control, that is passed down to the `Text` bindable property of the `Label` control.
 > 2. Bindable properties that are specific to the custom control itself and not owned exclusively by any of the child elements, like the `IsSelected` bindable property.
 The more behavioral customization required to the custom control, the more of these bindable properties are needed.